-Self guided trips – Most of our guests bring their own.
-We recommend a 6/7 weight for Salmon or Steel-head and 4/5 weight for Trout.
-We do have a selection of spin / salt water rods available at no extra charge.
-(No fly gear) We also have an on-site tackle store with fresh and saltwater tackle and bait available.
+Self guided trips – Included with each fishing package we issue saltwater salmon trolling rods and bottom fishing rods.
+Stream fishing rods are also included for spin casting.
+(No fly fishing gear is provided) We recommend a 6/7 weight for Salmon or Steel-head and 4/5 weight for Trout.
+We also have an on-site tackle store with fresh and saltwater tackle and bait available.
 If you have your favorite rods, bring them.
 Fish filleting is provided with this package.

 FILLET KNIFE – Fillet knives are available at our fish packing station, however they are not to take in the field.
 A good fillet knife will help you with various fishing needs as well as filleting salmon on the bank so you only have to bring usable meat back to the cabins.

 PACK – A pack that fits you well and can support any anticipated loads you need to carry.
 For most of our guests a lightweight day-pack is sufficient.